MarkovLyubomir/hubspot/README.txt

 ------------

 This module currently requires Drupal 7.x, Webform 3.x, and a HubSpot account with access to the HubSpot API.
+The cURL module for PHP must be installed on your server.

 Installation
 ------------